Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

-A robust RL problem is often formulated within a robust Markov decision process (RMDP) framework, with various types of robust sets characterizing different environmental perturbations.
-In this robust RL context, prior works have developed algorithms with provable sample complexity guarantees.
-However, these algorithms typically rely on either a generative model\footnote{A generative model here means a mechanism that when queried at some state, action, and time step, returns a sample of next state.
+A robust RL problem is formulated as a robust Markov decision process (RMDP), with different types of robust sets characterizing different environment shifts.
+Prior theoretical works on robust RL have developed algorithms with provable sample complexity guarantees, but they typically rely on either a generative model\footnote{A generative model here means a mechanism that when queried at some state, action, and time step, returns a sample of next state.
 Here we distinguish this notion with the notion of simulator or simulated environment which generally refers to a human-made training environment that mimics the real-world environment. } \citep{yang2022toward, panaganti2022sample, xu2023improved, shi2023curious} or offline datasets with good coverage of the deployment environment \citep{zhou2021finite, panaganti2022robust, shi2022distributionally,ma2022distributionally,blanchet2023double}.
 Notably, the current literature does not explicitly address the \emph{exploration} problem, which stands as one of the fundamental challenges in reinforcement learning through trial-and-error \citep{sutton2018reinforcement}.
-Meanwhile, the empirical success of robust RL methods \citep{pinto2017robust, kuang2022learning, moos2022robust} typically relies on reinforcement learning through \emph{interactive data collection} in the training environment, where the agent iteratively and actively interacts with the environment, collecting data, optimizing and robustifying its policy.
+Meanwhile, the empirical success of robust RL methods \citep{pinto2017robust, kuang2022learning, moos2022robust} typically relies on reinforcement learning through interactive data collection in the training environment, where the agent iteratively and actively interacts with the environment, collecting data, optimizing and robustifying its policy.
 Given that all of the existing literature on the theory of robust RL relies on a generative model or a pre-collected offline dataset, it is natural to ask: